ERG (Eurasian Resources Group)

 DRC Mining Portfolio

-Eurasian Resources Group's DRC operations include Boss Mining and the Metalkol RTR (Roan Tailings Reclamation) facility near Kolwezi, processing historical tailings for copper and cobalt recovery.
-ERG's Luxembourg headquarters and Kazakh ownership create a corporate structure that spans multiple jurisdictions, complicating regulatory oversight and transparency assessment.
+Eurasian Resources Group's DRC operations include Boss Mining, Frontier, COMIDE and the Metalkol RTR (Roan Tailings Reclamation) facility near Kolwezi, processing historical tailings for copper and cobalt recovery.
+ERG's Luxembourg headquarters and Kazakhstan roots create a corporate structure that spans multiple jurisdictions, complicating regulatory oversight and transparency assessment.

 The Metalkol RTR operation — processing tailings from decades of historic mining at Kolwezi — represents an innovative approach to resource recovery that can simultaneously remediate environmental legacies and extract remaining mineral value.
 The environmental implications are mixed: tailings reprocessing removes pollution sources but creates new waste streams requiring management.
 Our assessment evaluates whether the net environmental effect is positive for surrounding communities.

-ERG has faced investigations related to corruption allegations in multiple jurisdictions, including the UK Serious Fraud Office investigation that ran for several years.
-These governance concerns directly affect our ESG ratings.
+ERG has faced investigations related to corruption allegations in multiple jurisdictions, including the UK Serious Fraud Office investigation that ran for several years before its 2023 closure with no charges.
+These governance concerns directly affect our ESG review signals.
 The company's disclosure of investigation outcomes, remedial measures, and governance reforms in response to corruption allegations informs our governance assessment and determines whether the company demonstrates accountability proportionate to the severity of documented concerns.

 Community impact at Boss Mining and Metalkol requires assessment against the specific context of Kolwezi, where mining activity is pervasive and cumulative impacts from multiple operators create environmental and social conditions that no single company can address alone.
 Our community monitoring in Kolwezi examines ERG's contribution to cumulative impacts alongside those of Glencore, Chemaf, and other operators, advocating for coordinated approaches to community challenges that individual corporate social responsibility programmes cannot solve.